-- 4.4.1 Filter the measured data as follows: - 4.4.1.1 Position and speed are not filtered and are used in their raw state. - 4.4.1.2 Acceleration with a 12-pole phaseless Butterworth filter with a cut off frequency of 10Hz. - 4.4.1.3 Yaw rate with a 12-pole phaseless Butterworth filter with a cut off frequency of 10Hz.
+- 4.4.1 Filter the measured data as follows: - 4.4.1.1 Position and speed are not filtered and are used in their raw state. - 4.4.1.2 Acceleration, yaw rate and VUT steering wheel velocity with a 12-pole phaseless Butterworth filter with a cut off frequency of 10Hz.

-5 EURO NCAP PEDESTRIAN TARGET
+5 EURO NCAP PEDESTRIAN and BICYCLIST TARGET